-Topography and coastal-interior gradients are major controlling factors on the park units within ARCN, leading to systematic spatial variations in mean surface climate.
-With local variations over short horizontal and vertical distances, topography introduces considerable fine-scale structure to mean climate (temperature and precipitation).
+Land-use heterogeneity, particularly land uses introduced by human settlement, influences heavily the park units within CUPN, leading to systematic spatial variations in mean surface climate.
+This is true at local scales in particular; with local variations over short horizontal distances, land use patterns introduce considerable fine-scale structure to mean climate (temperature and precipitation).
 Issues encountered in mapping mean climate are discussed in Appendix D and in Redmond et al. (2005).

 If only a few stations will be emplaced, the primary goal should be overall characterization of the main climate elements (temperature and precipitation, and snow).
-This level of characterization generally requires that (a) stations should not be located in deep valley bottoms (cold air drainage pockets) or near excessively steep slopes and (b) stations should be distributed spatially in the major biomes of each park.
-If such stations already are present in the vicinity, then additional stations would be best used for two important and somewhat competing purposes: (a) add redundancy as backup for loss of data from current stations (or loss of the physical stations) or (b) provide added information on spatial heterogeneity in climate arising from topographic diversity, particularly inversions.
+This level of characterization generally requires that the stations should be distributed spatially in the major biomes of each park, located in those land uses/land covers that most truly represent the local area.
+If such stations already are present in the vicinity, then additional stations would be best used for two important and somewhat competing purposes: (a) add redundancy as backup for loss of data from current stations (or loss of the physical stations) or (b) provide added information on spatial heterogeneity in climate arising from land use variations, particularly local wind patterns.